 The BOOB Classic Short Sleeve is our dream t-shirt.
 The classic design consists of a single additional panel of fabric layered over the top half of the shirt, cutting off just below the bust and creating a cute empire waist.
-We love that the simple opening style makes it easy to nurse discreetly and does not feel like you have to work through a puzzle of fabric just to feed your baby.
-While still stretchy enough to accommodate a growing bump, the thick material has a solid feel; these T's have the quality to last.
-The snug yet flattering fit works well for a wide range of sizes, and moms with an extra-large bust will appreciate the BOOB top even more for the full coverage it offers.
+We love that the lift-up opening makes it easy to nurse discreetly and does not create a fabric puzzle to work through when trying to feed your baby.
+While it is stretchy enough to accommodate a growing bump, the thick material has a solid feel; these T's have the quality to last without looking over-stretched.
+The flattering fit works well for a wide range of sizes, and moms with an extra-large bust will appreciate the BOOB top even more for the full coverage offered by the high crew neck.
 We like that the fabric is made from organic cotton and feel that the material is soft enough to avoid irritating sensitive skin.
-If you are looking for a warmer version of this perfect tee, BOOB makes a long sleeve version as well.
+If you are looking for a version of this perfect tee that you can wear during the colder months, BOOB makes a long sleeve version as well.

-We struggled to find any flaws with this top.
-It's simple and versatile enough to go with anything in your wardrobe.
+We struggle to find any flaws with this top.
+It's simple and versatile enough to go with anything in your wardrobe and comfortable enough to wear while lounging at home.
 However, if you want something with a little more flair, this may not be the shirt for you.
-It only comes in solid colors and has no extra frills or fancies, but we still think it is a good staple.
+It only comes in solid colors and has no extra frills or fancies.
+However, we still think it is a perfect staple.
 Likely the most significant factor holding back most moms from filling their closets with these t-shirts is the price.
 For such a simple piece, the BOOB Short Sleeve is one of the most expensive products in our review.
-However, we feel the quality lives up to the price, and this is the shirt our testers wanted to wear every day, and we think you will too.
+However, we feel the quality lives up to the price.
+This is the shirt our tester wanted to wear every day, and we think you will too.

-Because it is solely cotton, there is no stretch to the fabric.
-We do not think this will feel at all restricting as long as you purchase the correct size.
-If you are unsure, we would recommend sizing up to avoid any tightness or discomfort.
-The zippered access points require two hands to open, meaning you will have to place baby elsewhere while you prepare to nurse.
-Our tester also noted that although the opening is nice and long, it is a bit too far to the side to be convenient for nursing.
+Because it is 100% cotton, there is no stretch to the material.
+However, the looser fitting cut should not feel at all restricting if you purchase the correct size.
+If you are unsure, we recommend sizing up to avoid any tightness or discomfort.
+The zippered access points require two hands to open, meaning you will have to place the baby elsewhere while preparing to nurse.
+Our tester also noted that although the opening is nice and long, it is a bit too far to the side to give ideal boob access.
 Despite these few drawbacks, we love the fabric's texture and the fact that the cut is comfortable but still somewhat dressy.
 We think this is a perfect top to have on hand while pregnant or nursing.

 The Bralido Maternity and Nursing Camisole may end up as your go-to underlayer during your nursing days.
-You can wear it to provide a bit more coverage while nursing in a regular old top, so you don't have to expose your entire torso to the world.
+You can wear it to provide a bit more coverage while nursing in a regular top, so you don't have to expose your entire midriff to the world.
 The stretchy nylon/spandex blend fabric fits snug to the body but is not restricting.
-The clip-down access will feel familiar if you use a nursing bra, and it is easy to operate with one hand once you get used to the maneuver.
-Although there is no built-in shelf bra, it comes with nursing pads, and the fabric is gathered in a way that supports your bust so you may be able to skip right past the nursing bra altogether.
-Perhaps one of the most attractive features of these tanks is the price; the Bralido Camisole is one of the lowest cost items in our review.
-It is the perfect option if you are looking for a feasible nursing solution but do not want to replace your entire wardrobe for a few short months.
+The clip-down access feels familiar if you use a nursing bra, and it is easy to operate with one hand once you get used to the maneuver.
+Although there is no built-in shelf bra, it comes with nursing pads, and the fabric is gathered in a way that supports your bust, so you may be able to skip right past the nursing bra altogether.
+Perhaps one of these tanks' most attractive features is the price; the Bralido Camisole is one of the lowest cost items in our review.
+It is the perfect option if you are looking for a convenient nursing solution but do not want to replace your entire wardrobe for a few short months.

-As with many lower-cost products, the quality of the Bralido is not as good as some other nursing tops.
-The fabric tends to pill easily and loses elasticity over time, making this tank a better short term option.
-While the overall fit was comfortable and offered good coverage lengthwise, we experienced some side gapping around the straps and found that the bottom hem rolls up throughout the day.
+As with many lower-cost products, the quality of the Bralido is not as good as some of the other tops we tested.
+The fabric tends to pill easily and loses elasticity over time, making this tank a better short-term option.
+While the overall fit is comfortable and offers good coverage lengthwise, we experienced some side gapping around the straps and find that the bottom hem rolls up throughout the day.
 However, we did not find this to be uncomfortable or cause issues when layering.
 We love the versatility offered by the Bralido Camisole and appreciate that it is available to all budgets.
 We recommend keeping a few in your closet through your nursing days, as they seem to come in handy time and again.

-If your baby is due for a winter birthday, or you just tend to run cold, the Nursing Queen Cowl Neck Pullover is the perfect cozy sweater.
+If your baby is due for a winter birthday, or do you tend to run cold?
+The Nursing Queen Cowl Neck Pullover is the perfect cozy sweater worthy of consideration.
 It is comfortable and warm without looking slouchy, thanks to the color block pattern and cowl neck style.
 The cut is flattering on various body types, and it has the extra length and width in the torso to accommodate a baby bump.
 Many parents like to size up to achieve a cozier feel and allow room for layering.
 The zippered opening reaches from seam to seam, making it large enough to comfortably nurse or pump.
 When closed, the tiny zipper disappears, and it is impossible to know that it is anything other than a stylish pullover jacket.

 While there is so much to love about this pullover, we have a few complaints.
 The fabric is a cotton/spandex blend with good stretch, but the weight is closer to a thick t-shirt and less like a heavyweight sweatshirt.
 There is also no hood.
 Due to these factors, Nursing Queen is not a suitable replacement for an ultra-cozy stay-at-home sort of hoodie.
 Additionally, because the nursing opening is so large, it offers less coverage than some other tops.
 However, you likely will be wearing a shirt of some sort underneath, and privacy may be less of a concern.
 With these things in mind, we still think that the Nursing Queen Cowl Neck Pullover is a perfect layering piece for moms who are pregnant or nursing during the chillier time of year.

-If you want a slimming, smoothing, and supportive top to wear after taking baby home, the BLANQI Everyday Pull-Down Support Tank is the one for you.
+If you want a slimming, smoothing, and supportive top to wear after taking your baby home, the BLANQI Everyday Pull-Down Support Tank is the one for you.
 This high-quality shirt is made from a blend of nylon and spandex and offers multiple layers of compression to help support weakened abdominal muscles after pregnancy.
 The pull-down access style is one of the simplest out there, and the stretchy neckline retains its shape well after many nursing sessions.
-The simple cut of the top is reminiscent of a workout tank.
-The thicker straps and moderate coverage allow it to effortlessly function as a layer under other tops, or all on its own.
+The top's simple cut reminds us of a workout tank, and the thicker straps and moderate coverage allow it to effortlessly function as a layer under other tops or all on its own.
 Thanks to the tank's snug fit, it can be worn without a nursing bra, although you may consider purchasing some nursing pads to use with it.

 The Kindred Bravely Davy Sleepwear Set uses fabric that is a breathable blend of viscose and spandex, making them uber soft and smooth on sensitive skin.
 The waistband of the pants is sturdy but does not cut into the belly.
-The top has a double layer opening that finds the perfect balance between ease of access for midnight feedings and good sleep coverage so you won't worry about falling out.
+The top has a double-layer opening that finds the perfect balance between ease of access for middle-of-the-night feeds and good sleep coverage, so you won't worry about falling out.
 The fabric is stretchy enough to accommodate a changing body, and our tester could not get over how incredibly soft they are.
 Many moms love to bring this set to the hospital with them when giving birth, so they have something comfortable to wear before and after.
 Others find that the shirt is cute enough to wear as a regular top when paired with jeans.